jamescherti/buffer-terminator.el/README.md

         (keep-buffer-name-regexp . ("\\` \\*Minibuf-[0-9]+\\*\\'"))
         (kill-buffer-name-regexp . "compile-angel")

+        ;; Call a function that decides the fate of a buffer.
+It returns:
+        ;; :kill    Indicates that the buffer should be killed.
+        ;; :keep    Indicates that the buffer should be kept.
+        ;; nil      Let Buffer-Terminator decide.
+        (funcall . function-name)

+        ;; Retain special buffers (Important).
-        ;; Kill inactive buffers
+        ;; Keep this before kill-buffer-property: inactive and visible.
+        ;;
+        ;; (If you choose to kill special buffers by removing the following, ;; ensure that the special buffers you want to keep are added ;; keep-buffer-name rules above.)
+        ;;
+        ;; DO NOT REMOVE special buffers unless you know of what you are doing.
-        (kill-buffer-status . "inactive")
+        (keep-buffer-property . special)

         ;; Keep process buffers
         ;; Process buffers are buffers where an active process is running.
         ;; Removing the following will result in the termination of such ;; buffers, potentially disrupting active processes.
-        (keep-buffer-type . "process")

-        ;; Retain special buffers (Important).
-        ;; Keep this in the end, after all the rules above.
-        ;; If you choose to terminate special buffers by removing the following, ;; ensure that the special buffers you want to keep are added ;; keep-buffer-name rules above.
-        ;;
-        ;; DO NOT REMOVE special buffers unless you are certain of what ;; you are doing.
-        (keep-buffer-type . "special")
+        (keep-buffer-property . process)

         ;; Retain visible buffers are those currently displayed in any window.
         ;; Keep this in the end, after all the rules above.